Automattic/mcp-server-gravatar/README.md

    - Returns: Profile object as JSON with user information

 3. `get_inferred_interests_by_id`
-   - Fetch inferred interests for a Gravatar profile using a profile identifier (hash).
+   - Fetch inferred interests for a Gravatar profile using a profile identifier.
    - Required inputs:
-     - `hash` (string): The profile identifier (MD5 or SHA256 hash)
+     - `profileIdentifier` (string): The profile identifier (SHA256 or MD5 hash)
    - Returns: List of inferred interest names as JSON

 4. `get_inferred_interests_by_email`